 The implications of the charges against Rahman are potentially quite profound.

-Al-Qaeda’s localist-integrationist strategy has become ever-more pronounced in the years since 2014, reaching its zenith in Syria under Al-Shara’s leadership.
+Al-Qaeda’s localist-integrationist strategy has become ever-more pronounced in the years since the split with ISIS in 2014, reaching its zenith in Syria under Al-Shara’s leadership.
 HTS/Al-Nusra has secured dominance over the remnants of the Syrian insurgency, albeit at the price of strategic defeat and being crammed into the north-western Idlib province, nominally policed by Turkey and surrounded on all sides.
 Still, having taken the localism so far as to publicly sever itself from Al-Qaeda, HTS has possibly found a viable jihadi survival strategy.
 But only if HTS can convince the outside world that it has abandoned the Al-Qaeda-style globalism and that its grim system of Islamist governance is no danger beyond the bounds of Idlib province.
 The Rahman case threatens that narrative, and it is not a totally isolated incident.

 The Federal Security Service (FSB) of Russia maintains that the April 2017 attack on the St Petersburg metro, the simultaneous attempted attack on the Moscow metro, and the thwarted May Day 2016 attack were guided from Syria by Al-Nusra.
 While official statements from the Russian security services can hardly be taken at face value, least of all about Syria, there is far more credible evidence from the United States.

 Abdirahman Sheik Mohamud was charged by a Grand Jury with two terrorism-related offences and one count of lying to investigators in April 2015, and convicted in January 2018.
 Throughout the trial, it was disclosed that Mohamud had “admitted to traveling overseas … and receiving training from terrorists”, namely Al-Nusra, and also “admitted to returning to the United States and planning to conduct an attack on American soil”.